 - Never-ending sequences of turns earned the event the nickname ‘The Rally of 10,000 Corners’.

-- After a year’s absence due to rotation, the rally moved to the Alsace region of the French mainland in 2010, before returning to Corsica in 2015.
+- The rally moved to the Alsace region of the French mainland in 2010, before returning to Corsica in 2015.

 - Most of it!
 The route has been significantly remodeled and only two tests were driven last year.